 Identify team members to take on particular roles to ensure your team has a smooth and well-coordinated Sandcastle season.
 It’s best to assign these roles as soon as your team registers or as early as possible, so everyone’s roles and expectations are clear.
-Use the suggestions below as a guide to structuring your team.
+Use the suggestions below as a guide to structuring your team:

-TEAM CAPTAINS (1-2 people per partner company)
+ASSISTANT CAPTAIN (1-2 people per partner company)

 FUNDRAISING COMMITTEE LEADS (1 -2 people)